belle2/basf2/svd/doc/reconstruction.rst

 The **default** algorithm used to compute cluster charge is the ``MaxSample``: the highest strip sample for each strip in the cluster represents the strip charge (in ADC).
 This value is converted in :math:`e^{-}` using the :ref:`SVDPulseShapeCalibrations<svdpulsecal>` DBObject.
 The cluster charge is computed as the sum of the strips charges in :math:`e^{-}`.

-We have two alternative algorithms to compute the cluster charge:
+We have two alternative algorithms to compute the cluster charge that can be selected by setting the :b2:mod:`SVDClusterizer` parameter ``chargeAlgorithm{3/6}Samples``:

 #. ``SumSamples``: the strip charge is evaluated as the sum of the 6 samples in ADC, converted in :math:`e^{-}` with the help of the :ref:`SVDPulseShapeCalibrations<svdpulsecal>` DBObject and then the cluster charge is the computed as the sum of the strip charges.